16 Best Cities in California

 California State Capitol Building in Sacramento

-A lovely small city and the capital of California, Sacramento merits a detour when visiting Northern California.
+California's state capital merits a detour when visiting Northern California.
 It's a great place to stop on the way from San Francisco (about 93 miles away) to Lake Tahoe, which is just over 100 miles farther north.
 Without traffic, it takes less than two hours to get from Sacramento to Tahoe City.

-Sacramento has a quaint historic area, Old Sacramento, that dates back to the Gold Rush era of the 1850s.
-Old Sacramento graces the riverside waterfront and is classified as a National Historic Landmark (some buildings are also part of the Old Sacramento State Historic Park).
-Visitors will enjoy taking a stroll through this lively area to browse the shops, visit the museums, and dine at one of the many restaurants.
+Sacramento has a quaint historic area, Old Sacramento, that dates back to the Gold Rush era of the 1850s and is classified as a National Historic Landmark (some buildings are also part of the Old Sacramento State Historic Park).
+Stroll through this lively area to browse the shops, visit the museums, and dine at one of the many restaurants.

 Not to be missed while visiting Sacramento is the State Capitol building, which houses the Capitol Museum.
-Tourists may visit the Capitol Museum by taking a guided tour.
+Visit the Capitol Museum by taking a guided tour.
 Surrounding the Capitol building are luxuriant Victorian-era manicured grounds featuring tall leafy trees, a rose garden, camellias, shaded walking paths, a pond, and several memorial monuments.

 Mission San Luis Obispo de Tolosa in San Luis Obispo, California